 High Speed 2

 HS2 is a proposed high-speed rail line from London to Birmingham.
-Find out how HS2 will effect Camden and what we’re doing in response:
+Camden Council remains strongly opposed to HS2 in its current form and we are doing all we can to ensure that the concerns of our local communities are heard at the highest level.
+Find out how HS2 will affect Camden and what we’re doing in response:

 - latest news

 HS2 public meetings – let's get the best deal for Camden residents